purrbot-site/Docs/docs/en/legal/bot.md

 ## Terms of Service

 ### Usage Agreement

-By inviting the bot and using its features (commands, welcome system) are you agreeing to the below mentioned Terms and Privacy Policy (Policy) of the bot.
+By inviting the Discord Bot `*Purr*#6875` (Unique discord user ID `425382319449309197`.
+Hereby referred to as "bot") to a Discord Server ("server"), or by using its features, you agree to the below listed Terms of Service ("terms") and [Privacy Policy](#privacy-policy) ("policy").

-You acknowledge that you have the priviledge to use the bot freely on any Discord Server (Server) you share with it, that you can invite it to any Server that you have "Manage Server" rights for and that this priviledge might get revoked for you, if you're subject of breaking the terms and/or policy of this bot, or the [Terms of Service], [Privacy Policy] and/or [Community Guidelines] of [Discord Inc][discord].
+You may invite the bot to a server you have sufficient permissions for and use its sets of features on any server you share with it.
+This priviledge can be revoked and the bot be removed from the server at any time, should you violate these terms and/or [policy](#privacy-policy), the [Terms of Service] and/or [Privacy Policy] of [Discord Inc.][discord], or their [Community Guidelines].

-Through Inviting the bot may it collect specific data as described in its [Policy](#privacy-policy).
+Through inviting the bot, you agree to share data as described in the bot's [policy](#privacy-policy).
+The intended use of this data is described in said policy.
-The intended usage of this data is for core functionalities of the bot such as command handling, guild-specific settings and the Welcoming System.

 ### Intended Age

-The bot may not be used by individuals under the minimal age described in Discord's Terms of Service.
+Individuals of minimal age required to use Discord, as described in their [Terms of Service] may use the bot and its features.
-Features, such as commands which are marked as "NSFW" (Not safe for work) may not be used by individuals under the age of maturity in their country.
-Doing so will be seen as a violation of these terms and will result in a removal of the bot from any servers you own.
+Certain features are only available within text channels marked as "age-gated" (Also known as "NSFW") and may only be used by individuals of mature age.
+Granting access to these features for individuals under age of maturity will result in a removal of the bot from any server associated with the indivual granting access to these features for people under the age of maturity.

 ### Affiliation

 The Bot is not affiliated with, supported or made by Discord Inc.
 Any direct connection to Discord or any of its Trademark objects is purely coincidental.
 We do not claim to have the copyright ownership of any of Discord's assets, trademarks or other intellectual property.

 ### Liability

-The owner of the bot may not be made liable for individuals breaking these Terms at any given time.
+The owner of the bot has faith in a users honesty and that the bot may only be used for its intended purpose and not in malicious ways against others or Discord Inc.
-He has faith in the end users being truthfull about their information and not missusing this bot or The Services of Discord Inc in a malicious way.

-We reserve the right to update these terms at our own discretion, giving you a 1-Week (7 days) period to opt out of these terms if you're not agreeing with the new changes.
-You may opt out by Removing the bot from any Server you have the rights for.
+We reserve the right to update these Terms and [policy](#privacy-policy) at our own discretion, giving a 1 Week (7 days) period to opt out of the changed Terms and [policy](#privacy-policy).
+You may opt out of these terms and [policy](#privacy-policy) by removing the bot from any server you have permission for and not using its features.

 ### Contact

 People may get in contact through e-mail at support@purrbot.site, or through the official [Support Discord][support] of the Bot.
 Other ways of support may be provided but aren't guaranteed.